Coronavirus: Covid-19 hits 100,000 cases as it upends lives, livelihoods

 The spectacle of a cruise ship ordered to stay at sea off the California coast over virus fears replicated ones weeks ago on the other side of the globe in which hundreds of people were infected on a ship even during a quarantine.

-Thailand on Friday blocked a separate cruise ship from docking, worried that it carried dozens of passengers from Italy, the centre of Europe's epidemic, which has 148 virus deaths.
+Thailand today blocked a separate cruise ship from docking, worried it carried dozens of passengers from Italy, the centre of Europe's epidemic, which has 148 virus deaths.
 No one on that ship was known to be infected.

 In the US, the number of cases passed 230 people scattered across 18 states.
 Fourteen people have died.